mainak0907/VPrep/README.md

-Here’s a sample `README.md` file for your VPrep project:

 # VPrep - Assistive Learning and Training Platform

 VPrep is an advanced interview preparation and skill development platform tailored for VIT students.
 This all-in-one solution addresses key challenges faced during campus placement drives and aims to enhance students' learning experiences.
 With six powerful features, VPrep combines AI-powered tools and virtual learning environments to provide a seamless and engaging experience.